 Late check-out can give you a few extra hours in the room, but it’s not always free, and not every hotel offers it.

 You can ask for late check-out before you arrive or when you check in; however, if the property is fully booked, they may be unable to accommodate you.

 Read Also >> Why Some Hotels Don’t Have a 13th Floor?

-Most of the time, if you arrive before check-in time and the hotel has the room empty, you can check-in early.
-But some hotel policies charge you extra if you check-in early, even if they have the space available.
+Most of the time, if you arrive ahead of schedule and the hotel has the room available, you can check in early.

 Read Also >> Can I Check Into a Hotel After Midnight?